magenta/magenta/magenta/reviews/draw.md

 In [DRAW: A Recurrent Neural Network for Image Generation][draw], Gregor et al. propose a neural network that generates images by drawing onto a canvas.
 It has two advantages over previous generative models:
   1. The iterative nature of the process allows the model to start with a rough sketch and then gradually refine it.
   2. The interactions with the canvas are localized, enabling the model to focus on parts of a scene rather than having to generate a whole scene at once.

+The image on the right (courtesy of Ivo Danihelka) shows the process of generating novel [Street View House Number][svhn] images.

 Model Description
 -----------------